 These tests are performed using drop machines, specially designed to simulate flat, edge or corner drops using the latest in testing technology combined with modern design.
 The choice of drop machine will depend on the size and weight of the package you wish to test.

 Inclined and horizontal impact test: the purpose of these tests is to simulate the predominant shocks and impacts that affect the safety and stability of a load during transport.

-2. Horizontal impact: a simulation similar to the inclined impact, only that the surface over which the sample travels is horizontal.
+Horizontal impact test: a simulation similar to the inclined impact, only that the surface over which the sample travels is horizontal.
 It is carried out through a horizontal impact tester, which allows the control of the impact velocity and the surface on which it impacts.

 Importance of impact testing